yeelan0319/chatRoom/public_html/Readme.md

     - Boot one user
     - Boot one user with multiple socket but same session
     - Boot one user with multiple session, and of course sockets
-10. Admin is able to change the permission of user
+10. Admin is able to change the permission of user(Not realtime but after refresh/reload)
-    - Change one user
-    - Change one user with multiple socket but same session
-    - Change one user with multiple session, and of course sockets
 11. Admin is able to delete user
     - Delete one user
     - Delete one user with multiple socket but same session